CondeNast/recipe_plugin/README.markdown

 ![Screen Shot 5](https://github.com/Ziplist/recipe_plugin/raw/master/plugin/screenshot-5.png)

 ### Once you click the "Add Recipe" button, a placeholder image will be inserted into your post where your recipe will go.
+If you need to edit your recipe, simply click on the spoon and fork icon in the visual editor toolbar (you do not need to click on the recipe placeholder as you did in previous releases of the plugin).

 ![Screen Shot 6](https://github.com/Ziplist/recipe_plugin/raw/master/plugin/screenshot-6.png)